nywillb/MyTiger/docs/index.md

 Eventually, things will go here.
 For now, this is a placeholder page.
+Thanks for taking a look though!